lucasgsantos018/advanced-algorithms/README.md

 📂 cpp-project
 ┣ 📂src
 ┃ ┣ 📜 main.cpp – The main file where the execution begins
-┃ ┣ 📜 utils.cpp – Implementation of utility functions
+┃ ┣ 📜 utilities.cpp – Implementation of utility functions
-┃ ┗ 📜 utils.h – Header file with declarations for utility functions
+┃ ┗ 📜 utilities.h – Header file with declarations for utility functions
 ┣ 📂include
-┃ ┗ 📜 utils.h – Contains header files
+┃ ┗ 📜 utilities.h – Contains header files
 ┣ 📂build
 ┃ ┗ 📜 This directory will store all the compiled files and executables
 ┣ 📂docs